awsdocs/aws-codecommit-user-guide/doc_source/setting-up-ssh-unixes.md

 ## Step 1: Initial configuration for CodeCommit<a name="setting-up-ssh-unixes-account"></a>

-Follow these steps to set up an AWS account, create an IAM user, and configure access to CodeCommit\.
+Follow these steps to set up an Amazon Web Services account, create an IAM user, and configure access to CodeCommit\.

 **To create and configure an IAM user for accessing CodeCommit**

-1. Create an AWS account by going to [http://aws\.amazon\.com](http://aws.amazon.com) and choosing **Sign Up**\.
+1. Create an Amazon Web Services account by going to [http://aws\.amazon\.com](http://aws.amazon.com) and choosing **Sign Up**\.

-1. Create an IAM user, or use an existing one, in your AWS account\.
+1. Create an IAM user, or use an existing one, in your Amazon Web Services account\.
 Make sure you have an access key ID and a secret access key associated with that IAM user\.
-For more information, see [Creating an IAM User in Your AWS Account](https://docs.aws.amazon.com/IAM/latest/UserGuide/Using_SettingUpUser.html)\.
+For more information, see [Creating an IAM User in Your Amazon Web Services account](https://docs.aws.amazon.com/IAM/latest/UserGuide/Using_SettingUpUser.html)\.
 **Note**
 CodeCommit requires AWS Key Management Service\.
 If you are using an existing IAM user, make sure there are no policies attached to the user that expressly deny the AWS KMS actions required by CodeCommit\.
 For more information, see [AWS KMS and encryption](encryption.md)\.